 What schools are nearby?
 Do children go to a local elementary school and then travel to the big town for high school?
 How much time would the children spend traveling?

 How far do I need to travel to access my bank, a gas station, the post office, a grocery store, a doctor or a hospital?

 When you are sitting in the city and planning your rural retreat, it’s easy to think that you won’t need these.
 Think, though, about what you’ll do if you can’t get from the gas station, home and back to the gas station without a jerry can on hand.
 Of course it’s possible, but needing to plan ahead for a trip to the bank requires organization and cash on hand.

 Are there any restrictions on what I can build or do on my property?

 Am I willing to live with those restrictions?

 What is the zoning on the property (residential, mixed-use, commercial, industrial, agricultural, etc.)?

 Does the zoning on the property match my needs?

 What are the homeschool laws?

-As far as I know, homeschooling is legal in all parts of Canada and North America.
+As far as I know, homeschooling is legal in all parts of North America.
 But legal doesn’t mean that they’ll make it easy for you.